-Safe Use of Technology
+Safe Use of Technology-updated

 Our school recognizes the valuable role of computers, the Internet, and other technology in today's learning environment.
-Each student in grades K-8 will have their own device, either that is brought from home or rented from school to use at home and in school.
+Each student in grades K-8 will have their own device, that is either brought from home or rented from school to use at home and in school.
 We have in place Internet filters, students' log-in access, and strong firewall protection to reduce safety risks.

-Students in 3rd grade get google apps accounts and 4th-8th grade students receive Hillel Torah email accounts, and Middle School students receive Renweb logins to keep track of their classes.
-Appropriate use of these technology tools is discussed with them and they are required to sign an Acceptable Use Policy (AUP).
+Students in 3rd grade receive Google Apps accounts ,4th-8th grade students receive Hillel Torah email accounts, and Middle School students receive FACTS Family Portal logins to keep track of their classes and grades.
+Students in the Primary Grades participate in a Digital Literacy class and appropriate use of these technology tools is discussed with all students and they are required to sign an Acceptable Use Policy (AUP).

-While technology provides wonderful opportunities, it also creates risks such as making it easier for kids to bully one another.
+While technology provides wonderful opportunities, it also creates risks such as making it easier for students to mistreat one another.
 Since the computer is an impersonal tool, people may say and do things on it that they would never do in person, such as writing inappropriate remarks or even sending inappropriate images electronically.
 These images are indelible and can never truly be deleted.